How to check your housing benefit payments

 Before you complete the benefits claim form (PDF 2.87MB), use the benefits calculator to work out your benefit entitlement.

 How do I apply to claim?

 You will need to download the benefits claim form (PDF 2.87MB).
 You can also download the new claim information booklet (PDF 599KB) which tells you about the benefit claim process and the information we need from you.
 You can also get these from a one stop centre.
 You can hand in your completed form at a one stop centre, or if you are a council tenant, at your local housing office.

 If you want to claim housing benefit but are self-employed you'll also need to complete our self-employed income and expenditure form (Word 62KB) and send it back to us along with any other forms we've asked you to complete.

 From 1 April 2016 the maximum period for which a housing benefit claim may be backdated is one month.
 This applies to working age only.

 For pension age the maximum period for which a housing benefit claim may be backdated is still 3 months.

 Discretionary Housing Payment

 If you get Housing Benefit but need further help with your rent costs then you can apply for a Discretionary Housing Payment.
-Please review our policy document and then complete the application form, both can also be found in the documents section.
+Please review our policy document (PDF 159KB) and then complete the application form (Word 334KB).

 Renting from a private landlord